bfontaine/tellmenet/README.md

 `tellmenet` is a small TCP server that writes everything it knows about a connection when it’s opened, then closes it.

-A live version runs at `whoami.bfontaine.net`, e.g.:
+A live version used to run at `whoami.bfontaine.net`, e.g.:

     $ telnet whoami.bfontaine.net
     ...